Weeds season 2: Plot

 Silas and Shane become more aware of Nancy's illegal activities, although they deal with this in different ways.
 Shane continues to have problems fitting in at school and his friends begin to ridicule him for his sexual inexperience.
 To resolve the problem, Andy takes him to a massage parlor to get a "happy ending" hand job.
 Gaining confidence, Shane joins the debate team to get closer to a classmate, Gretchen, who later becomes his girlfriend.
 However, he breaks up with her because of an infatuation with Andy's estranged ex-girlfriend, Kat.
 Silas takes out his frustrations through vandalism, most notably by stealing Celia's drug-free zone signs and cameras to help his mother.
 Meanwhile, Nancy has received threats from Armenian dealers who have local grow houses and see her as encroaching on their territory.
 Nancy tells Peter, and he has them all arrested.

 Nancy and Conrad's drug business does well as Conrad's strain of plant (which Snoop Dogg dubs "MILFweed" during a chance meeting at a recording studio) is popular with customers, and the two begin to get intimate.
 Meanwhile, Nancy learns from Peter that the DEA is planning to investigate Heylia; Nancy and Peter's relationship deteriorates when she tips off Heylia about the DEA.
 Following the incident, Heylia and Conrad pressure Nancy into quitting the business and persuading Peter to stop the DEA's investigation.
 When Peter comes over for dinner and manhandles Silas, a shocked Nancy calls Conrad and tells him that she doesn't love Peter, but will string him along until the current harvest is done; Peter hears the conversation with wireless surveillance.

 The season concludes with a complex series of betrayals, as an enraged Peter demands from Nancy and Conrad all of the cash from a quick sale of their crop.
 Heylia hires Armenian mobsters to kill Peter, as she believes Peter is planning to kill Conrad after the deal.
 Nancy and Conrad's buyer, U-Turn, demands the entire crop at gunpoint.
 Under Heylia's orders, the Armenian mobsters kill Peter and arrive following the murder, expecting the proceeds from the big sale to pay for their hit.
 When they realize that U-Turn plans to steal the weed, they decide to take the weed instead.
-Nancy then discover that Silas has stolen the entire batch and will hold it until his mother allows him to join her business.
+Nancy then discovers that Silas has stolen the entire batch and will hold it until his mother allows him to join her business.
 Minutes after hiding the batch in his car trunk, Silas is approached by Celia and a police officer for the theft of the drug-free zone signs and surveillance cameras, because Celia has footage of Silas stealing the last camera.
 This leaves Nancy at the grow house, in a Mexican standoff with both the gangsters and the mobsters pointing guns at her in a season-ending cliffhanger.